realitymod/Manual/set-up/README.md

 The installer download uses the [Torrent Protocol](http://en.wikipedia.org/wiki/Torrent_file) which can be used with free software such as [qBittorrent](http://www.qbittorrent.org/).
 The download comes in the form of an “[ISO](http://en.wikipedia.org/wiki/ISO_image)”-file.
 To install it depends on your operation system:

 * Windows 8 and beyond feature mounting as part of the Operating System.
 Right click the ISO and select **Mount** or double click the ISO.
 This will start the installer.
-* If you are on windows 7 or below you have a few options:
-  1. Burn it to a DVD.
-  2. Mount the ISO file using free software such as [Virtual CloneDrive](http://www.slysoft.com/en/virtual-clonedrive.html).
-  3. Extract the ISO file using free software such as [7-Zip](http://www.7-zip.org/) or [WinRar](http://www.rarlab.com/).
+* If you are on windows 7 or below your best option is to Extract the ISO file using free software such as [7-Zip](http://www.7-zip.org/) or [WinRar](http://www.rarlab.com/).

 A few more points: